janiejestemja/janiejestemja/README.md

 hey, i’m @janiejestemja, how are you today?

-*Feel free to make yourself at home, i will share my tea or coffee with you if you like while you take a look around.*
+*Feel free to make yourself at home and take a look around.*

-Have a nice day. 🌺
+Enjoy your stay. 🌺